The three certainties

 - certainty of objects (the beneficiaries to whom the trustees owe a duty must be readily identifiable).

-Certainty of Intention
+Certainty of intention

-Precatory words are those of expectation, words of hope and desire but vague in the sense that they are not definitive in what they are explaining.
-When you state the word ’trust’ it is quite clear what it is you are talking about.
-If in an agreement it was stated that, ‘I hope that the property should be used in a particular manner or ‘I have every confidence the property will be use in this way’, there is no exact intention expressed and it could be interpreted to give rise to a different meaning.
+This can be contrasted with precatory words which are those of expectation, of hope and desire, but vague in the sense that they are not definitive in explaining how the donee should deal with testator’s property.
+If, for example, it was stated that, ‘I hope the property should be used in a particular manner’ or ‘I have every confidence the property will be used in this way’, there is no exact intention expressed and it could rise to a different meaning.

 Use of such words typically indicates that a gift is intended.
 An intention to impose a binding trust will not usually be found.
 The courts, however, have said that if the instrument as a whole suggests a trust instead of a gift, they will allow precatory words to form a trust in these circumstances (Staden v Jones (2008)).